cydneymikel/node-box-sdk/README.md

 ----------

 ### Deprecated
  Six months ago Box released their official node module.
-This has since been deprecated in favor of support development efforts there. https://github.com/box/box-node-sdk
+This has since been deprecated in favor of supporting development efforts there. https://github.com/box/box-node-sdk

 ----------